p-DG cyclotomic nilHecke algebras: A categorification of quantum sl(2) at prime roots of unity

 By construction, in the non-$p$-DG setting, $\dot{\mathcal{U}}$ is Morita equivalent to ${\mathcal{U}}$, and they both categorify quantum $\mathfrak{sl}_2$ at generic $q$ values.
 However, unlike the abelian case, the $p$-DG derived categories are drastically different.

 There is a natural embedding of $p$-DG $2$-categories

 which is given by tensor product with $\dot{\mc{U}}$ regarded as a $(\dot{\mathcal{U}},{\mathcal{U}})$-bimodule with a compatible differential.
 This functor, not surprisingly, induces an equivalence of abelian categories of $p$-DG modules, and further descends to an equivalence of the corresponding homotopy categories.
-However, under localization, it is no longer an equivalence, but instead is a fully-faithful embedding of derived categories:
+However, after localization (inverting quasi-isomorphisms), it is no longer an equivalence, but instead is a fully-faithful embedding of derived categories:

-The embedding is a categorical lifting of the fact that the small quantum $\mf{sl}_2$ sits inside the BLM form (Definition \ref{def-BLM}).
-For related categorical results such as categorifying the quantum Frobenius map, see \cite{QYFrob}.